digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 history to extract the events based on the updated configuration.

-PQS development
+PQS Development
 ***************

-Offset management for querying
+Offset Management for Querying
 ==============================

 The following functions control the temporal perspective of the ledger,